-- The livery barn was located just south of where the town hall is today.
+The livery barn was located just south of where the town hall is today.
+There

-There were hitching posts by the livery barn and in front of other South
+were hitching posts by the livery barn and in front of other South Haven

-large barn with quarters sufficient for ten rigs complete and can board many
+have a large barn with quarters sufficient for ten rigs complete and can

-every description and are always on hand ready to serve."
-In
+have vehicles of every description and are always on hand ready to